remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-secure.md

 ```

 ## Redirection to https
-Verify your application is now available with HTTPS and if it works fine, you can modify the `/etc/apache2/sites-available/100-remotelabz.conf` to redirect all HTTP request to HTTPS.
+Verify if your application is available with HTTPS and if it works fine, you can modify the `/etc/apache2/sites-available/100-remotelabz.conf` to redirect all HTTP request to HTTPS.
 Activate the rewrite module
 ```bash
 sudo a2enmod rewrite